 Another change we are making is to identify our most popular fiction authors by placing a book that reflects the author’s name and books are on hand.
 They are now alphabetized by their titles within that sub-section.
 We currently have identified 16 authors that fall into this category.
 We are also moving books written by other authors writing in the same series or characters, and placing them in with the originating author’s name.
 We are doing this because the books are typically identified by the originating author’s name; for example, Robert Ludlum’s (name of book or series of books), or Robert B. Parker’s (name of the book, or series of books), etc. I have personally received many, many requests from people trying to find a book, knowing it is a “Ludlum” book (for example), yet in reality, it was written by someone else.

-Volunteering at FJPL.
-If you love books, may I suggest that you give serious consideration to becoming a FJPL volunteer?
+I would like to remind you about Volunteering at FJPL.
+If you love books, may I suggest that you give serious consideration to becoming an FJPL volunteer?
 Can you come for a few hours on a Tuesday, Thursday or Saturday, or maybe a few days a month?
 Please don’t think that you are making a long-term commitment of “X” hours a month.
-We welcome both short and long term volunteers that have found some time to work it into their schedule.
-If you need more information, ask any currently serving volunteer.
-I’d be willing to bet that in addition to answering any questions you might have, they will tell you how much fun and even educational it is to volunteer here.
+We welcome all volunteers who can find some time to help us.
+If you need more information, ask any serving volunteer in our store.
+I’d be willing to bet that in addition to answering any questions you might have, they will tell you how much fun it is to volunteer here.
 As they say on one TV show: “Come on down!”